GaryOderNichts/Bloopair/README.md

 ## Pairing a DualShock 3
 The DualShock 3 needs to be paired using a USB cable.
 After the initial pairing it can be used like any other wireless Bluetooth controller.
-- Open the Bloopair pairing app from the Homebrew Launcher.
+- Open the Bloopair pairing app from the Wii U menu or Homebrew Launcher.
 You should now be in the USB pairing menu.
 - Connect the DualShock 3 using a USB cable to the front or back ports of the console.
 - The screen will say "Paired!" once the controller has been successfully paired.
 You can now remove the USB cable from the controller.
 Press the PS button once back on the Wii U menu to connect it to the console.
-- Press the HOME button to exit to the HBL
+- Press the HOME button to exit.

 The DualShock 3 is now ready to use with the console.